Please use our International Form if you live outside of the U.S.

 In an increasingly complex world, leaders and managers in public and nonprofit organizations plan strategies to fulfill the organizational mission and enhance stakeholder satisfaction.
 Students in this course explore the role and process of strategic planning, including collaboration, cooperation, and coordination.
 They also examine the benefits, challenges, and pitfalls of strategic planning, in addition to the impact of globalization.
 Students apply these concepts to real-life scenarios and develop a strategic plan for a nonprofit or public organization.

 All nonprofit organizations require financial resources.
 Obtaining philanthropic financial support is essential to program delivery and stability.
-Students explore the concepts of philanthropy and development, identification of funding sources, donor/prospect cultivation and education, and solicitation and appreciation strategies.
-An emphasis is placed on creating an organizational philanthropic culture based on ethics and donor relationships.
-Students create a resource development plan for the organization designed in the Introduction to the Nonprofit Sector course.
+Students in this course explore the concepts of philanthropy and development, identification of funding sources, donor/prospect cultivation and education, and solicitation and appreciation strategies.
+They focus on processes and strategies for creating an organizational philanthropic culture based on ethics and donor relationships.
+Using these strategies and other concepts presented in the course, students create a resource development plan for a nonprofit organization.

 In this course, students complete a capstone project using action research that fosters social change in public administration or nonprofit management and leadership.
 In the project they demonstrate the knowledge, skills, and competencies acquired in their master's degree program.
 The project employs an action research model.
 Students reflect on how the project and the program have contributed to their personal, scholarly, and professional growth.